federgraph/fleetrace-angular-fr05j/README.md

 ```

 You could build a bunch of slightly different client apps, all using frac as base-href, and then point the Delphi app at one of those.
-FR05J is one step in my attempt to build a ligth weight Angular timing app for FR.
+FR05J is one step in my attempt to build a light weight Angular timing app for FR.

 ### How to configure the Delphi app